gracechin/gracechin.github.io/_posties/2023-06-26-to-wordpress-or-not-to-wordpress.md

 date: 2023-06-26
 ---

-In starting this blog, I decided I would take this opportunity to try out and give my verdict on [WordPress.com](https://wordpress.com/).
-It is a popularly-used and recommended content management system.

-While there are definitely people who like WordPress, I also know people who dislike it.
-For example, my web artist idol, _Lynn Fisher_, wrote a [post](https://lynnandtonic.com/thoughts/entries/the-nbsp-was-breaking-after-all/) regarding her blog migration away from WordPress.
-A previous colleague of mine, whom I looked up to, also expressed his distaste for WordPress.
-Despite these warnings, I thought "_It can't be that bad if it's that popular_" and decided to give it a go.
+In starting a blog, I decided I would try out [WordPress.com](https://wordpress.com/).
+It is a popularly-used and regularly-recommended content management system.
+While it is popular, there are people who dislike it.
+For example, my web idol, _Lynn Fisher_, [migrated her blog away from WordPress](https://lynnandtonic.com/thoughts/entries/the-nbsp-was-breaking-after-all/).
+Also, an ex-colleague of mine, whom I look up to, strongly expressed his distaste for it.
+Despite these warnings, I thought "_It can't be that bad if it's that popular_" and decided to give it a try.

-After spending a couple hours toying around and building my blog site, like Lynn, various small but irritating aspects in WordPress slowly surfaced:
+After spending a couple of hours toying around and building my blog site, various small but irritating aspects of WordPress slowly surfaced.

 ### Pay For Design Freedom

-The appearance of a WordPress site is dictated by a selected `theme`, which displays the site's contents (e.g. text, images) in the specific theme's design.
-There are a multitude of opensourced themes to choose from and you can customise any chosen theme to your liking as long as you pay.
+The appearance of a WordPress site is dictated by a chosen `theme`.
+A theme takes the site's contents (e.g. text, images) and displays it using the theme's design.
+There are a multitude of opensourced themes to choose from which are customisable.
+But to customise certain aspects, you will need to pay.
 In another words, if you want to change the colour scheme, typography, add custom CSS, or more, you will need to pay.

 Though it may be worth it for some people, I was not particularly keen on the idea of paying for limited flexibility (i.e. customisable themes) when I can have even more flexibility (i.e. not use WordPress and themes) for free.